ABOUT THE CLINIC

-Accessing needed funding to start or grow a business can be challenging, especially translating your business plans into financial projections that are typically needed to be considered for a bank loan.
-The Small Business Accounting and Projection Clinic (APC) assists start up and growth-minded entrepreneurs in Dane, Sauk, and Columbia Counties in Wisconsin with no-cost, confidential, one-on-one assistance in creating financial projections necessary for traditional commercial lending funding requests, which includes SBA 7a and 504 loan options.
-Additionally, the clinic provides no cost access to training covering basic accounting concepts, recordkeeping and cash flow management.
-The clinic is managed by the UW-Madison SBDC at the Wisconsin School of Business, and is supported by Wisconsin School of Business student interns.
+Accessing needed funding to start or grow a business can be challenging, especially translating business plans into financial projections that are typically needed to be considered for a bank loan.
+The Small Business Accounting and Projection Clinic (APC) assists start up and growth-minded entrepreneurs in Dane, Sauk, and Columbia Counties in Wisconsin with building financial projections in two ways:

 CLIENT CRITERIA